Three New Ways To Boost Your Work Results

 Instead of trying to guess how your business is doing, create various budgets to see if the actual situation is meeting your estimation.
-You can now pick between six different options, when choosing what the budget will be based on.
-We’ve added new types such as clients, projects and finance accounts to the existing three options.
+You can now pick between six different options when choosing what the budget will be based on.
+We’ve added new types such as clients, projects and financial accounts to the existing three options.

 To use the new options, create a budget like you’re used to, and just pick the suitable option from the Break down by dropdown list.

-When selecting clients or projects as the type for your budget, you are able to pick multiple clients or projects that you’d like to keep an even closer eye on from a dropdown.
+When selecting clients or projects as the type of your budget, you are able to pick multiple clients or projects that you’d like to keep an even closer eye on from a drop-down.
 These will be displayed (and compared to actual results) on separate rows, while all others are combined on the Other row.

 The new types have also been added to the budget report, so just use the filters to get detailed reporting on your budgets.